multimodalAI/multimodal-ai-hugo-group/content/home/programme.md

 # Order that this section appears on the page.
 weight: 20

-title: Tentative Programme (In Person Only)
+title: Final Programme (In Person Only)
 subtitle: Wednesday, 22nd November 2023

 content: